Skip to content

 Status Meaning

-partial (tool1, tool2) Installed in some tools but not all — lists which tools have it
+partial (tool1, tool2) Skills only — installed in some tools but not all; lists which tools have it

-not synced Listed in agr.toml but not installed in any tool.
+not synced Listed in agr.toml but not installed.
 Run agr sync to install.

 invalid Handle in agr.toml cannot be parsed.
 Check the handle format.